cryptoadvance/specter-desktop/docs/multisig-guide.md

 # Multisig Guide

+This guide is meant as an overview only.
+We encourage you to also read completely through:

+* An **excellent** and comprehensive guide: https://bitcoiner.guide/multisig
+* A **video** step-by-step guide: https://www.youtube.com/watch?v=ZQvCncdFMPo
+* A step-by-step guide with the bitbox02: https://shiftcrypto.ch/blog/specter-multisig-guide/

 ## What is Single-sig?

 You are probably familiar with using 1 *signing device* (also called *hardware wallet*) that generated 1 seed.